Opinion Exchange Dynamics: From agreement to learning

 \subsection{Agreement on beliefs}

-The following theorem and its proof is taken from Mossel, Sly and Tamuz~\cite{mossel2012on}.
+The following theorem and its proof is taken from~\cite{mossel2012on}.
 This theorem also admits a proof as a corollary of some well known results on {\em rational expectation equilibria} (see, e.g.,~\cite{demarzo1999uniqueness,ostrovsky2012information}), but we will not delve into this topic.

 \begin{theorem} Let the private signals $(\psignal_1,\ldots,\psignal_n)$ be independent conditioned on $S$, and let the agents agree on beliefs.
 Then

 \end{theorem} That is, if the agents have exchanged enough information to agree on beliefs, they have exchanged {\em all the relevant information}, in the sense that they have the same belief that they would have had they shared {\em all the information}.